-No paper bulletins or connect cards will be distributed.
+Connect cards will be found on your seats as you come into the sanctuary.
 First time attendees will be asked to go to Information Central where the person at the desk will take their information and give them their gift.
 Prayer requests can be called in or emailed to the office for distribution and prayer time.
 You can also enter your prayer request on the church website.

 What about my kids?

 We are providing children’s ministry (Sunday KIDZ) for K-6th grade during the 10:30am service.
 All other children's ministry is discontinued until further notice (includes nursery).
 KIDZ Packs” will be available in the foyer to help keep children occupied during the 45 minutes service for those who have children outside the age range of Sunday KIDZ.

 412 youth will meet in groups of 10 or less per area in the church building until later phases or will meet outdoors to assure appropriate social distancing.

 It is up to the class leader and the students as to holding class.
 Please check in with Info Central as to open classes and times.